carpentries-incubator/SDC-BIDS-sMRI/episodes/03-Image_Spatial_Normalization.md

 ---
-title: "Image preprocessing with smriprep (Part 2: spatial normalization)"
+title: "sMRI Spatial Normalization"
-teaching: 20
+teaching: 30
-exercises: 10
+exercises: 15
 questions:
 - "What are reference coordinate systems"
 - "What are 'templates', 'atlases'?"